Teplitsa/kandinsky-text-color-line-en/volunteers/page-volunteers.md

-title="Волонтерам"
+title="For volunteers"
 slug="p"
-lead="Каждый волонтер в нашем центре «Линия цвета» может рассказать свою историю"
+lead="Each volunteer in our Line of Color center can tell their story"
 thumb="volunteers.jpg"

 +++

 [content name="volunteers-intro"]

-[shortcode name="knd_image_section" content="volunteers-num" img="volunteers.jpg" title="В центре работают 112 волонтеров." text_place="ontop"]
+[shortcode name="knd_image_section" content="volunteers-num" img="volunteers.jpg" title="There are 112 volunteers in our center." text_place="ontop"]

 [content name="volunteers-firms"]